nodech/system-setup-tools/install/arch/README.md

  - `git config pull.ff only` - Make sure we only fast forward on cloned repo.

 ### Installation Process
+ Before we start installation process, we need to setup `CFG_DEVICE` env var, which will be used for the machine.

  Now we can run scripts from 00-...
   - `00-init` - Setup console font, keymap and timezone.
   - `01-0-noenc-disk` - Not encrypted disk formatting.